Lumi-supercomputer/lumi-userguide/docs/computing/jobs/distribution-binding.md

   <figcaption>Concept of socket, core and threads</figcaption>
 </figure>

-For example, LUMI-C compute node contains 2 sockets.
+For example, each [LUMI-C][lumi-c] compute node contains 2 sockets.
 Each socket has 64 physical cores and each core has 2 logical threads.
 This means that you can launch up to 2 x 2 x 64 = 256 tasks (or threads) per node.

 A processor can also be partitioned in [Non-Uniform Memory Access (NUMA)][numa] domains.
 These domains divide the memory into multiple domains local to a group of cores.
 The memory in the local NUMA node can be accessed faster than the other NUMA nodes leading to better performance when a process/thread access memory on the local NUMA node.
 LUMI-C use 4 NUMA domains per socket (8 NUMA domains per node).
 Thread migration from one core to another poses a problem for a NUMA architecture by disconnecting a thread from its local memory allocations.

 For the purpose of load balancing, the Linux scheduler will periodically migrate the running processes.
 As a result, processes are moved between thread, core, or